-SC to Centre, states: benefits must reach migrant workers, expedite their registration
+SC to Centre, states: Benefits must reach migrant workers, expedite their registration

-New Delhi, May 24 (IANS) The Supreme Court on Monday said its main concern is that benefits which are meant for migrant workers must reach them and stressed the process of their registration is woefully slow.
+New Delhi: The Supreme Court on Monday said its main concern is that benefits which are meant for migrant workers must reach them and stressed the process of their registration is woefully slow.
 The top court said the Centre and state governments must expedite registration of migrant workers and also those working in the unorganised sectors.

 A bench comprising Justices Ashok Bhushan and M. R. Shah told the Centre's counsel: "Our main concern is that benefits meant for migrant workers must reach them.
 We have taken a cursory look at your (Centre) affidavit but there is nothing about registration of migrant workers in it."
 The top court also queried that how will the government give dry ration to labourers who do not have ration cards?